garystafford/twelve-labs-opensearch-demo/README.md

 ## Basic OpenSearch Command

-Interact your OpenSearch index in the Dev Tools tab of the OpenSearch Dashboards UI.
+You can interact with your OpenSearch index in the Dev Tools tab of the OpenSearch Dashboards UI.

 ```text
 GET pexels-index/_settings